 Experts will probably argue about the inconsistent and often contradictory literature on calcium and other supplements for bone health for years to come.
 There’s little arguing though about the importance of obtaining calcium from food.
 Quite simply, excessive intake is unlikely to be a problem, although the value of modern pasteurized, homogenized and fractionated dairy products has been called into question.

 If we look back at the diets of traditional people who retained strong, flexible bones throughout long and productive lives, it’s apparent the answer lies in “nose to tail” eating with variety of nourishing real foods.

 Traditional peoples did not rely on pills, powders and potions.
 While it’s fortunate that modern science supports bone building with food-based collagen hydrolysate and gelatin products (sources) — and these can be useful adjuncts to a real foods diet — the better–and tastier–solution is still daily bowls of nourishing broth.

 About the Author

-She is coauthor with Sally Fallon Morell of the upcoming book Nourishing Broth: An Old-Fashioned Remedy for the Modern World (Grand Central Life and Style, September 2014).
+She is coauthor with Sally Fallon Morell of the book Nourishing Broth: An Old-Fashioned Remedy for the Modern World (Grand Central Life and Style, September 2014).
 Her book The Whole Soy Story: The Dark Side of America’s Favorite Health Food (2005), has been endorsed by leading health experts, including Drs.
 Russell Blaylock, David Brownstein, Larry Dossey, Nicholas Gonzalez, Joseph Mercola, Kilmer McCully, Doris J. Rapp, JJ Virgin, and Jonathan Wright.